landmarks-go/cold-blossom-29/README.md

 ## Data

 Data needs to be in the format given in `sample_data.json`.

+The `train` and `test` are keys of one map, each of which is a list of maps.
+Each list entry is a map representing a sample.

 ```
 {